Transient Reward Approximation for Continuous-Time Markov Chains: Algorithms

+For comparison, we also provide the abstraction when using CTMDPs, cf.\ \reffig{examples}(b).
+When using a CTMDP, we have more transitions, because in this example we basically have to represent the behaviour of each state by a distinct nondeterministic choice, such that the abstraction is not much smaller than the original model.
+Indeed, as already discussed in the introduction, this problem is likely to occur for models in which there is a large number of different rate values.
+In the example here, as seen from \refexa{values}, we obtain the same values when using CTMDP or ECTMC abstractions.

+On the other hand, if we use abstract Markov chains (ACTMCs) \cite{KatoenKLW07} such as in \reffig{examples}(f), the abstraction would be even smaller.
+However, it would also be less precise, as we would have to subsume the transitions with different domains of the successor transition $\dom(\prismSucc(\state, \cdot))$.
+In this particular example, because of this constraint, we have a transition from $\astate_1$ to $\astate_2$ which states that the transition probability is between $0$ and $1$, while for the ECTMC abstraction we do not have intervals with a lower bound of $0$.
+The bounds we can obtain are $\approx [1.82699,4.38]$.
+Thus, the upper bound is larger than if using ECTMC abstractions. \end{example}

 With a given partitioning, we can apply \refalg{comp-imc} to obtain an abstraction of the model.
-The algorithm computes an ECTMC to provide an upper bound of the model value; a corresponding algorithm for the lower bound can be defined likewise.
+The algorithm computes an ECTMC to provide an upper bound of the model value; a corresponding algorithm for the lower bound can be defined likewise by minimising over the rewards of a given abstract state rather than maximising over them.
+Indeed, we can use the same partitioning to obtain ECTMCs for the computation of both lower and upper bounds, and thus compute abstractions for both directions at the same time.